gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 You may never need to add a record to the **_Digital Files_** table.
 If you do, add it manually, using existing records as examples.

-An important use of the **_Digital Files_** table at SWHPL is to track which folders on the archival hard drive have been uploaded to S3 as part of the accessioning process.
+An important use of the **_Digital Files_** table at SWHPL is to track which folders on the archival hard drive have been uploaded to S3 as part of the accessioning and curating process.
 When every row in the table has an accession associated with it (or has been rejected), the entire backlog of digital files will have finally been accessioned and stored in S3.

 The screenshot below shows some of the fields and a few of the many rows of the **_Digital Files_** table.